sunrise-abhi/sunrise-systems/assets/website/sunrise-systems/TYPOGRAPHY-SYSTEM.md

 - **#FF6000**: Buttons, links, and interactive elements

 ### Consistency Rules
+- **Body copy is always 24px** - no 16px or 20px body text (except accent labels)
-- Never use gray text colors except Body 2 (#999999)
+- Use gray (#999999) only for testimonial quotes (body-2)
-- Never use white text on white backgrounds
-- All headings must use DM Sans
+- All headings must use DM Sans (72px, 56px, 40px, 32px)
-- All body copy must use Inter
+- All body copy must use Inter (24px)
-- All buttons and labels must use IBM Plex Mono
+- All labels and accents must use IBM Plex Mono (16px, uppercase)
-- Maintain consistent spacing (mb-4, mb-6, mb-8, mb-12)
+- Maintain 8px baseline spacing (mb-4, mb-8, mb-12, py-16, etc.)
+- Never use arbitrary spacing values that break the 8px grid

 ## Block Component Usage